Snapstromegon/hoeser.dev/src/blog/2022-10-20-nativewapp.md

 From now on I won't guarantee that I will always update the post on time when "[the native web][tnw-io]" does an update.
 But there might be something coming from their side because of this post...
 (If you're in *the future*, you might have already seen it) I will post an update once something happens.

+### 2023-01-30: Final Update

+It's now been 3 months since I first published this blogpost.
+Right after publishing it (and while I was talking to Golo), they asked if they could create a video based on my analysis, but some time later they admitted, that they didn't find the "right words" to give their perspective, so they gave me an invite:

+A couple of days ago I joined [Golo][tw-golo] in his [livestream] and we spend close to four hours talking about this blogpost and general performance tipps.
+It was a lot of fun and a special thanks goes out to the awesome community which was integral to the success of the stream by providing input and questions.

+For everyone who understands german I highly recommend giving it a look, especially around the 3 hour mark, where we finished the "retelling" of this blogpost and started more of a "performance smalltalk".

+After the livestream I consider this blogpost done and probably won't update it anymore.
+Nonetheless I will still keep writing, so it might be worth it to still follow me on here or one of my social links in the footer.

 [tnw-io]: https://thenativeweb.io/
 [tnw-yt]: https://www.youtube.com/c/thenativewebGmbH
 [tnw-app]: https://app.thenativeweb.io